This blog may contain affiliate links. Read our disclosure policy for more info.

 Spanning roughly 11,000 square kilometers, Jasper National Park is the largest national park located in Alberta’s Rocky Mountains.
 Now regarded as a UNESCO World Heritage Site, Jasper is jam-packed with natural marvels such as Maligne Lake, the world’s second-biggest glacial-fed lake; Mount Columbia, the tallest mountain in Alberta; and an array of wildlife including wolverines, black and grizzly bears, elk, mountain goats, and bighorn sheep.

-From fishing and camping to biking and hiking, Jasper is a go-to destination full of thrilling outdoor activities to enjoy with friends and families.
+From fishing and camping to biking, hiking, or whitewater rafting, Jasper is a go-to destination full of thrilling outdoor activities to enjoy with friends and families.
 Hence, this park is ideal for those looking for adventures and wanting to explore the beauty of Alberta’s Rocky Mountains.

 While there are various things to do while in Jasper, the places where you can stay are fewer than Banff as Jasper town is much smaller than the latter.
 Also, hotel choices are quite spread out and varying so choosing the best location where you can enjoy your holiday the most is essential.